pi-top/pi-top-Python-SDK/docs/api_helpers.rst

 ======================================

-The pi-top SDK provides some :ref:`helpful modules/classes<api_helpers:API - Helpers>` to get the most out of your pi-top.
+The pi-top SDK provides some helpful modules/classes to get the most out of your pi-top:

 .. toctree::
     :maxdepth: 1